pipe-cd/pipecd/docs/content/en/blog/news/control-plane-on-ecs.md

 ![](/images/control-plane-on-ecs.png)

 ### RDS(datastore)
 It is possible to use RDS as a datastore.
-Edit your configuration file for control plane according to your RDS setting.
+Edit your configuration file for the control plane according to your RDS setting.
 ```yaml=
   datastore:
     type: MYSQL